15 Efficient Mega Menu Examples for Inspiration (Updated 2021)

-On the contrary, Mega Menus aren’t recommended for small brochure-like websites with less content, personal websites with fewer pages or singular function or singular topic websites.
+Mega Menus aren’t recommended for small brochure-like websites with less content, personal websites with fewer pages or singular function, or singular topic websites.
 It’s fairly unnecessary and might confuse the users which is the exact opposite effect of what this navigation is about.

 10 Well-Designed Mega Menu Examples

-Build is the perfect example of an eCommerce website with a vast amount of products that need to be sorted into categories.
+Daniella Draper is the perfect example of an eCommerce website with a vast amount of products into categories.
 The mega menu is a two-level navigation dropdown where every main category has few subcategories.
-The latter look simple yet beautifully designed with images making it easier for users to browse from.
-In addition, every subcategory also features more options for products and contact links to talk to experts.
+The latter looks simple yet beautifully designed with images making it easier for users to browse from.

-Another mega menu example is shown on Estee Lauder’s eCommerce cosmetics online store.
-Few of its main directories drop-down second level navigation with subcategories for products, collections and best offers.
+Another mega menu example is shown on H&Ms online store.
+Few of its main directories drop-down second level navigation with subcategories for products for women, men, kids, and more.
 It’s perfectly systemized and simple to navigate through.